Mulching means it is a process of covering the soil and make more favorable conditions for plant growth, development.

 A good mulching paper possesses long durability, airproof and Thermal proof ( they don’t pass any light or very less light ) characteristic.
 In India, only a few mulching manufacturing companies follow this parameter, So buy the mulching film from the renowned source.

 list of crop showing high yield after using plastic mulch

 How to install mulching

-In vegetable, crop mulching should be done at the time of bed preparation, but in Orchard crops, it should be done just after plantation.
+In vegetables, crop mulching should be done at the time of bed preparation, but it should be done just after plantation in Orchard crops.

-- Mark the rows in the field before installation of mulch film.
+- Mark the rows in the field before the installation of mulch film.

 - Prepare the primary bed.